 The method used was using muons from cosmic rays to calibrate and calculate time resolution of the detectors.
 Cosmic rays are energetic particles from space that impinging on the atmosphere.
 In actuality they aren’t even rays at all but an assortment of particles.
 Cosmic rays are mostly made up from around 90% protons, 9% helium, and the last 1% is made up from electrons, heavier elements, and gamma ray photons.
 As the particles collide and interact with interstellar matter, they split and scatter into smaller particles.
 This phenomenon is called cosmic ray spallation, and here the particles decay into smaller particles such as pions, neutrinos, and muons.
-The particles from the cosmic rays have energy levels as low as 10^7 eV to large as 10^20 eV.
+The particles from the cosmic rays have energy levels as low as 107 eV to large as 1020 eV.

-This set up requires 3 detectors in placed in parallel with each other equal distance apart.
-Set up included a reference pair, one is placed directly above, and one directly below the scintillator being tested.
-The top and bottom detectors are used as reference counters A and B. The middle detector is the test counter labeled S. In order for this to be successful, the photomultiplier tubes are assumed to be equal and a using a TDC a common start must be used, in this case the cosmic ray interacting with the detectors.
+We placed 3 detectors in a vertical stack spaced equally.
+The reference pair of detectors was placed directly above (A) and directly below (B) the scintillator being tested (S) (see Fig. 7).
+In order for this to be successful, the photomultiplier tubes are assumed to be equal, meaning the travel time is the same for the signal.
+Also with using a TDC a common start must be used, in this case the cosmic ray interacting with the detectors.
 This set up is known as coincidence technique.
-The coincidences are obtained from having the detectors parallel to each other and the cosmic ray must pass through all three detectors in order to get an event to record.
+The coincidences are obtained from having the detectors parallel to each other and the cosmic ray must pass through all three detectors in order to get an event to record as shown in Fig. 6.

 To actually get the delay time calibrated properly, we used an oscilloscope to match the pulses.
 The actual event is triggered when the cosmic ray interacts with the scintillator.
-The scintillator will absorb the energy, and hold on to the energy until the scintillator is signaled to release the energy.
-Once the scintillator is release the energy absorbed as light.
-The light is released from the scintillator when a signal is sent and then the scintillator releases the energy in the form of light.
-The light is then sent to the PMTs via a light guide and sent to the photomultiplier tubes.
-After the PMT sends the signal, it is intensified by the amplifier.
-If the pulse doesn’t reach a certain threshold, the discriminator will disregard and ignore the signal.
-The delay cables are used to prevent the ADC from taking data in until the trigger is activated, as well as the TDC begins counting.
+The cosmic ray will pass through the scintillator, and as it passes through the scintillator it excites the electrons along its path.
+The electrons will then release their excitation energy, giving off photons of light.
+The photons travel along the scintillator via total internal reflection using a light guide.
+Once the photons arrive at the PMTs face, they collide with the photocathode and eject electrons.
+The electrons accelerate at the series of dynodes which amplifies the signal into electronic signal that can be collected in the end.
+If the signal reaches 30 mV threshold, the discriminator will send a logic pulse to the data acquisition system.
+We used delay cables to prevent the ADC from taking data in until the trigger is activated, as well as the TDC begins counting.
 Once the trigger is implemented, the TDC and ADC send their results to the DAQ for storage and analysis.
 Usually around 800 nanoseconds of data is collected for each recorded pulse.